Code-Institute-Submissions/JacquesIversen-project1/README.md

 # Features

-Navigation bar - Takes you to the three pages this wite contains.
+Navigation bar - Takes you to the three pages this site contains.
 - Home / index.html (Takes you to the homepage)
 - Max / max.html (Short description of Max Verstappen's accomplishments upon the 2021 season)
 - Lewis / lewis.html (Shorthand describtion of Lewis Hamilton on his upcoming 2022 season)